 "Come into my office, please, Ms. Fox," he said to Imogen, who'd jumped to her feet and was as much as vibrating from her habdabs.

 Imogen edged in, under the mournful gaze of Sergeant Cooper.
 And here Imogen was, thinking that the confusing aggro with Cooper's alleged feelings for her had been reserved.

 She closed the door behind her.
 The Mayor was back behind his desk.
 Imogen fidgeted with the belt of her dress.
 It had been such a confounding day!
 Even the aforementioned dress seemed off now.
 She hadn't put on her usual office clothes since she knew that after the official ceremony and the demolition she was to join the Mayor at a picnic on the hill overlooking the now flooded area.
 So, now she was feeling increasingly uncomfortable in her navy maxi dress, which felt frivolous and out of place in the office, with a potential double murder hovering over them like the Poe's raven.

-The Mayor somehow still managed to look put together, even in his short sleeved white shirt.
+The Mayor somehow still managed to look put together, even in his short sleeved light blue shirt.
 He looked up at her from some papers on his table.